tnordloh/testing_your_legacy/README.md

 Once you have this one test perfected, you will have the most visited part of the site tested, and you can move to the next test.

-#### Example 2: url requiring a login
 Wow, that was easy, wasn't it?
 Unfortunately, building tests on a legacy application is rarely a simple matter, and you may have to go prospecting deep into the application to make a test work.
-Hopefully, using logs as a guide will help to create the most informative, useful tests first.
+Hopefully, using logs as a guide will help to create the most informative, useful tests first, and give us an idea of what setup requirements we will need for many other tests.

-Also, while these first few tests are very hard to build, doing so provides an opportunity to figure out everything needed to set up many other tests.
-The hope is that, going through this process will provide tools that can be leveraged throughout the application, to simplify the process of building tests in the future.
+#### Example 2: Url requiring a login

-I'm going to break down building a specific test, on something that requires a little more work.
-As we build this test out, I'm going to break out  setup code into methods, which I can hopefully use in many other tests.
+This example walks through the process of building a test with several setup requirements.
+I'm going to break the setup into separate methods, which I can hopefully be reused other tests.

-Say this test, as generated, doesn't work:
+This test, as generated, doesn't work:
 ```ruby
 test "visit /user/profile/:id" do
   skip